 Cheating is when you go outside of your relationship to fill a need that is expected by both partners to be filled inside your relationship.
-If you are putting more energy into a relationship activity that is outside of your relationship than you are that same activity inside your relationship, this will cause distance and discord in your relationship and can hurt your partner.
+If you are putting more energy into an activity that is outside of your relationship than you are that same activity inside your relationship, this will cause distance and discord in your relationship and can hurt your partner.

 Some examples of physical cheating may (or may not) include: